rsvp/chess/README.md

 * Years of analysis and minutes of play are completely different.
 * Yet given equality in battle, sometimes a draw should be offered.
 * You can only improve if you love the game.
+* You can retreat pieces, but not the pawns, so always think twice about pawn moves.
 * You cannot win at chess if you are kind-hearted.
 * You have to force moves and take chances.
 * You must believe in yourself.
 * You must have confidence in yourself, and this confidence should be based on fact.
 * You need not play well, just help your opponent to play badly.
+* You shall see your mistake, just as you lift your finger off the piece.
 * You will have to lose thousands of games before becoming a decent player.
 * You will learn much more from a game you lost than from a game you won.
 * Your eyes on the wings, your mind on the center.